Current as of August 2020 | Download print version (in PDF)

 A microfinance NGO obtains its mandate from the Microfinance NGOs Act and must undergo accreditation by the Microfinance NGO Regulatory Council in order to enjoy the legal and tax benefits set forth by the enabling law (Microfinance NGOs Act Section 10).

 No part of the income of an NPO may inure to the organization’s members, trustees, or officers.
-Any earnings of the organization must be used exclusively to promote its statutory objectives (Corporate Code Section 87).
+Any earnings of the organization must be used exclusively to promote its statutory objectives (Revised Corporation Code Section 86).